saadxan/ExchangeBuddy/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the !!!
-License.
-See `!!!` for more information.
+Distributed under the MIT License.
+See `LICENSE.txt` for more information.